MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/use-case-overview.md

 # Use Case Overview

 The requirements that are handed to you:
-These requirements are the policies of Pecunia Corp. to handle a credit card transaction.
+These requirements are the policies of Pecunia Corp. to solve a credit card transaction.

 ## Requirements